Las Vegas Convention 2015 Comments and Observations

 This year we had a tight group.
 Original voting members, David Slepkow, Michael Ehline, and Tony Castelli showed, which was super awesome.
-Slepkow in particular, has benefited greatly from the “Personal Injury Warriors” section of the Circle Of Legal Trust, and we think this next 2016 year, he is really going to hit some more great web traffic in Rhode Island and Mass, due to his efforts at implementing our ever evolving quality guidelines into his overall web presence.
+Slepkow in particular, has benefited greatly from the “Personal Injury Warriors” section of the Circle Of Legal Trust, and we think this next 2016 year, he is really going to hit some more great web traffic in Rhode Island and Mass.
+And all this from his efforts implementing our ever evolving quality guidelines.

 Tony was looking fantastic, and we had an opportunity to discuss his main website schema markup and local presence, including “City Center,” and what it really means.

 Gold Member Attendees

 Matt Dolman, Jason Kupperman and Seth Price all made it. honorary attorney, and web developer Andre van Wyk, had connectivity problems and was unable to attend.
 Steve Sweat was able to show via HIRL, but the HOA feed failed, and he too got knocked off the live feed.

 Dolman came through, however, with the help of his former Army Airborne administrator, Mr. Kupperman.
 How you ask, did they come through?